Outdoor Adventure Tour

 Arrive at Downtown Visitor Center

 With nearly 17,000 year of continuous human habitation, Ocmulgee allows you to step into the past to see how the American Indians lived.
-See over 2,000 artifacts, watch an informative orientation film, & venture outdoors to see the Earth Lodge with its original floors dating back to 1015 (Give 2-3 hours)
+See over 2,000 artifacts, watch an informative orientation film, and venture outdoors to see the Earth Lodge with its original floors dating back to 1015.
+(Give 2-3 hours).

 Ocmulgee Heritage Trail

 As one of Macon's many gems, the Ocmulgee Heritage Trail is over 11 miles long and stretches along the sides of the Ocmulgee River and even through parts of downtown Macon.
 This is a perfect way to take a city stroll and enjoy nature along the river.
 (Give 1-2 hours).

 Sit outdoors and experience the smell of Cajun cuisine wafting through the air.
 The plethora of menu options provide something for everyone to enjoy as you relax in the heart of downtown Macon.

 Swim at Lake Tobesofkee